Penstemon rydbergii: Range and habitat

 Meadow penstemons are native to the western United States from the Rocky Mountains to the Pacific States.
 In New Mexico they are only found in the northern mountainous parts of the state.
-In Colorado it likewise is known from the western, mountainous portion of the state and is only known from Carbon and Freemont counties in Wyoming.
+In Colorado it likewise is known from the western, mountainous portion of the state and is only known from Carbon and Fremont counties in Wyoming.
 Similarly, it is only recorded in four of the southwestern counties of Montana.
 It is found in almost all parts of the Great Basin, but is not found in eastern Nevada.
 It is found in southern Idaho and not the northern panhandle.
 It generally does not grow west of the Cascade Mountains in Washington and Oregon.
+In California it grows in the northern Coast Ranges, the Klamath Mountains, and in the higher parts of the Sierra Nevada in the central part of the state.

+Most penstemons prefer dry habitats, but the meadow penstemon is usually found in moist places such as near streams or wet meadows.

+Ecology

+Experimental evidence shows that meadow penstemons increase in areas where the northern pocket gopher (Thomomys talpoides) are active.
+They often grow more thickly at the edge of areas disturbed by the gophers.
+They contain iridoids bound as glycosides named euphroside, plantarenaloside, aucubin, and geniposidic acid.

+Cultivation

+Although small flowered, it is sometimes grown in gardens particularly by people living in areas moist climates.
+It is propagated by seed and requires twelve weeks of cold-moist stratification for good levels of sprouting.